DigitalGeographyLab/green-paths-2/green_paths_2/src/API/README.md

 # memo / issues

+-   TODO: OSM network updater would be nice!
+Like weekly or monthly etc...

 -   the sqlite3 is defenitely not designed for this kind of use (multiple users) and can cause significant problems with db locks etc...
 -   the configurations are quite repetetive with just minimal changes, this could be done lot better
 -   the fact that currently the origin and destination csv are the same for all request could potentially give wrong routes if used simultaneously